The Linguistics Major in CAS

 Declare your major or minor

-To declare a Linguistics major or a minor in CAS, submit this form to the CAS Records Office; see below.
-The code for Linguistics is 1505.
+To declare a Linguistics major or a minor in CAS, submit the form here:

 New Location for CAS Advising and Records Office